Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Simulations

-We plot some example optimization paths of some potentials from \cref{subsec:l1-constraints} in \cref{fig:optimization-paths}.
-Note that for all potentials, we can implement mirror descent using the the following expression which is equivalent to \cref{def:discrete-mirror-descent};
+Finally, we just note that for all potentials, even those for which the (inverse) gradient does not have a closed-form solution, we can implement mirror descent using the the following expression which is equivalent to \cref{def:discrete-mirror-descent};